-1. Contestant must catch calf, dismount, go down the rope and throw the calf by hand, cross and tie three (3) legs.
-If calf is down when roper reaches it, calf must be stood on at least three (3) feet (calf may be helped by roper but at least three (3)

-feet must be dangling straight underneath calf) and calf must be rethrown.
+- Contestant must catch calf, dismount, go down the rope and throw the calf by hand, cross and tie three (3) legs.
+If calf is down when roper reaches it, calf must be stood on at least three (3) feet (calf may be helped by roper but at least three (3) feet must be dangling straight underneath calf) and calf must be rethrown.
 If roper's hand is on calf when calf falls, calf is considered thrown by hand.
-Tie must include one complete wrap around any 3 legs and must be finished with half hitch or "hooey".

-- 2. There must be an honest effort to tie down calf during a paid performance.
-Failure to comply with this rule will result in a fine. - 3.
-Tie must hold for five (5) seconds and THEN be passed on by the field judge.
-Roper must not touch calf after giving finish signal until after judge has completed his inspection. - 4.
-Catch as catch can.
+Tie must include one complete wrap around any 3 legs and must be finished with half hitch or "hooey". - 2.
+There must be an honest effort to tie down calf during a paid performance.
+Failure to comply with this rule will result in a fine. - Tie must hold for five (5) seconds and THEN be passed on by the field judge.
+Roper must not touch calf after giving finish signal until after judge has completed his inspection. - Catch as catch can.
 Any catch is legal.
 Rope must hold until roper catches calf.
 Untie man must not touch calf until the judge passes on tie.

-5. Calves must be strong and healthy and each calf shall weigh not less than two hundred twenty-five pounds (225) and not more than two hundred seventy-five pounds (275).
-Calves horns cannot be more than 1/2".
+- 5. Calves must be strong and healthy and each calf shall weigh not less than two hundred twenty-five pounds (225) and not more than two hundred seventy-five pounds (275).
+Calves' horns cannot be more than 1/2".
 The calves must be pre-conditioned, this means they must be roped and tied at least two to three times before coming to the rodeo.
 All herds shall be of even characteristics: all of the same type or equal cross, weight, height and age.
 Judges and/or calf roping director shall retain the privilege of eliminating uneven calves when necessary.
-Stock contractor/producers failure to comply will result in a fine.

-6. Automatic barrier will be

-minimum of the length of the box minus six (6) foot scoreline.
+Stock contractor/producers' failure to comply will result in a fine. - 6.
+Automatic barrier will be minimum of the length of the box minus six (6) foot scoreline.
 Maximum will be length of box minus three (3) feet.
 Consideration will be given to arena length and cattle (fresh or all runners) and or a very deep box.
-Once scoreline has been set, it will not be changed during that go-round, nor will roping box, chute or barrier be changed in any manner.
+Once scoreline has been set, it will not be changed during that go-round, nor will roping box, chute or barrier be changed in any manner. - 7.
+A stopwatch will be used by the field judge.
+A calf must stay tied securely for three (3) seconds.
+Judge will start the time when the contestant completes the tie, signals for time and is clear of the calf.
+As soon as the judge signals that either the three (3) second inspection period is complete or that the contestant is disqualified because the calf did not stay tied for the three (3) second requirement the untie people will go to the calf immediately.